New OIT Class Cluster info for CS faculty and instructors

 Software

-Glue uses a program called tap so users (students) can get access to certain software without having to permanently modify their dotfiles.
-Some software is not on the standard search path but running tap modifies the user's path and environment to give access to it for the duration of the current login session.
-For example, mathematica isn't on the default search path, but it can be run after typing tap mathematica. "tap" without any arguments lists the applications available via this mechanism.
+These systems use a utility called module so users can get access to certain software without having to permanently modify their dotfiles.
+Some software is not on the standard search path but running module modifies the user's path and environment to give access to it for the duration of the current login session.
+For example, mathematica and matlab aren't on the default search path, but they can be run after typing module load mathematica and typing module load matlab. "module avail" lists the applications available via this mechanism. "module whatis " gives a few-word explanation of a module, for example module whatis mathematica.

-If you or students want to use one of these applications during most logins, just put the appropriate tap command into the file .cshrc.mine in your home directory, which gets executed upon every login (this is assuming the default shell tcsh is used; use .bashrc.mine for bash).
+If you or students want to use one of the applications available via module during most logins, just put the appropriate module command into the file .cshrc.mine in your home directory, which gets executed upon every login (this is assuming the default shell tcsh is used; use .bashrc.mine for bash).

 Environment, filesystem, and directories